erost/framed/README.md

 - **CI**: Runs linter, tests, and build on all non-main branches and pull requests
 - **Build and Deploy**: Automatically builds and deploys to GitHub Pages on every tag
-- **Version Bump**: Creates a PR with a minor version bump after successful deployment

 ## AI Disclaimer
 AI tools have been used to contribute to this project.